The Strat: Construction

-Years before the Stratosphere's opening, a three-block neighborhood of houses in Meadows Village was demolished to help make room for the resort's 4,500-space parking garage.
-In 1994, officials from the Stratosphere project – located north of the Aztec Inn motel-casino – entered an agreement with the city's Las Vegas Redevelopment Agency to have the Aztec Inn's parking lot condemned through eminent domain and turned over to the Stratosphere.
-The agreement was opposed by the Aztec Inn, and in 1995 was ruled by a judge to be unconstitutional.
+Years before the Stratosphere's opening, a three-block neighborhood of houses in Meadows Village was demolished to make room for the resort's 4,500-space parking garage.
+In 1994, officials from the Stratosphere project—north of the Aztec Inn motel-casino—agreed with the city's Las Vegas Redevelopment Agency to have the Aztec Inn's parking lot condemned through eminent domain and turned over to the Stratosphere.
+The Aztec Inn opposed the agreement, and in 1995 a judge ruled it unconstitutional.
 By April 1996, the Aztec Inn settled with the Stratosphere and agreed to sell its parking lot.